brgenzim/tmcrys/README.md

 ./tmcrys (-i <CCTOPFILE> | -d <CCTOPDIR> | -s <DELIMITEDFILE>) -n <NETSURFPFILE> --wd <DIR>
 ```

-Help for every script is available by typing `-h` or `--help` when running command.
+Help for every script is available by typing `-h` or `--help` or no arguments when running commands.

 ## Authors
 Julia Varga